Miserlou/Zappa/README.md

             "function": "your_module.your_function", // The function to execute "expression": "rate(1 minute)" // When to execute it (in cron or rate format) }],
-        "exclude": ["*.gz", "*.pem"], // A list of regex patterns to exclude from the archive "http_methods": ["GET", "POST"], // HTTP Methods to route, "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route "keep_warm": true, // Create CloudWatch events to keep the server warm.
+        "exclude": ["*.gz", "*.rar"], // A list of regex patterns to exclude from the archive "http_methods": ["GET", "POST"], // HTTP Methods to route, "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route "keep_warm": true, // Create CloudWatch events to keep the server warm.